Projective measure without projective Baire: Definition of the Forcing

+The first step is to force with the successor coding $R(A_0)^{s_{\kappa^+}}$.
+It follows from later theorems that this forcing is stratified.
+Let $G_1$ be the generic and let

-\item The second step is to force with the Mahlo coding $R^{A_1}$ in $L[A_1]=L[A_0][G_1]$.
-We will later see this too, preserves all cardinals and $\kappa$ is still Mahlo.
+In the next step we force with the Mahlo coding $R(A_1)^{s_\kappa}$ in $L[A_1]=L[A_0][G_1]$.
+It will be implicit in work below that no cardinals collapse and $\kappa$ is still Mahlo.
 Let $G_2$ be the generic and let